Soho Crag

 Soho East

-Soho East is the wall immediately left of Club 64, accessed from the end of the narrow walkway beneath Soho Crag.
+Soho East is the wall immediately left of Bladerunner, accessed from the end of the narrow walkway beneath Soho Crag.

 Steep slab starting near to Mother of Slabs climbing the prominent left leaning crack.
 Then tend right near the top over concrete ramparts put in by HK Slope management to keep us all tight and together presumably.
 Continue diagonally up and right with protection below the top lip.
 One bolt re-direct at lip for protection across class 4 slab to base of The Nose.